seqan/raptor/doc/tutorial/03_index/index.md

 ```

 \assignment{Assignment 1: Create example files and index them}
-Copy and paste the following FASTA files to some location, e.g. the tmp directory:
+Copy and paste the following FASTA files to some location, e.g. a tmp directory:

 mini_1.fasta:
 ```fasta